-The season 1 installment is centered around TV Sophia’s first official hangout session with her drummer-cute would-be-boyfriend Shane (Johnny Simmons).
+The season 1 instalment is centred around TV Sophia’s first official hangout session with her drummer-cute would-be-boyfriend Shane (Johnny Simmons).
 While Shane considers the day a date, Sophia (Britt Robertson) sees it as a way to eventually figure out the perfect name for her still-unnamed eBay vintage clothing store.
 We told you she’s selfish sometimes.

 While she does have a point, we’ve never heard of Rubik’s Vintage, so what is going on?

 Minutes later on a bus, Sophia realises the name isn’t "special" enough and ends up back at cube one.
 As usual, the girlboss finishes her epiphany by saying some rude things to Shane and running off the bus like she didn’t just insult him.
 Sophia marches right into a club where a spectacular drag queen is performing.
 She’s singing none other than Betty Davis’s 1975 hit, "Nasty Gal."